 Black pepper is an essential spice used to give the right flavor to any dish.
 As a result, you probably buy a lot of black pepper per month.

-When you have some black pepper leftover at the end of the month, you might be wondering: Has my black pepper gone bad?
+When you have some black pepper leftover at the end of the month, you might wonder: Has my black pepper gone bad?
 How long does it last?

 Signs Black Pepper Has Gone Bad

-If you have suspicions that your black pepper has gone bad, have a look-out for these signs.
+If you have suspicions that your black pepper has gone bad, keep a lookout for these signs.

 If the pepper becomes moldy or wet, get rid of it.
 If any water gets into the package, it spoils the quality of the pepper.
 When your pepper loses its heat or taste, it’s best to throw it out for quality purposes.
 Also, this indicates that your black pepper has been stored for longer than it probably should have been.